mattcl/robocode_matchmaker/app/views/pages/advanced.md

 (40) degrees and use that to turn slightly further than it would take to turn our radar to directly face the enemy.

-Using a locking radar has its downsides in mele battles, since you are focused on one robot, you may not see the one behind you.
+Using a locking radar has its downsides in melee battles, since you are focused on one robot, you may not see the one behind you.
 Some advanced robots adapt their radar strategy based on how many enemy robots are present on the field.